thommiano/neural-doodle/README.rst

 Installation & Setup
 --------------------

+This project requires Python 3.x.
+You'll also need `numpy` and `scipy` (numerical computing libraries) installed system-wide.
+Afterwards, you can run the following commands from your terminal:

 .. code:: bash

+    # Create a local environment for Python 3.x to install dependencies here.
     python3 -m venv pyvenv --system-site-packages

+    # If you're using bash, make this the active version of Python.
     source pyvenv/bin/activate

+    # Setup the required dependencies simply using the PIP module.
     python3 -m pip install -r https://raw.githubusercontent.com/alexjc/neural-doodle/master/requirements.txt

 .. image:: docs/Coastline.png